Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_winsrv_defender/_index.md

 Follow the steps below to simulate Microsoft Defender for SQL threats

-- On the *JS-Client* Azure VM desktop, locate Hyper-V Manager icon as shown below and double click to open Hyper-V Manager.
+- On the *JS-Client* Azure VM desktop, locate the Hyper-V Manager icon as shown below and double-click to open Hyper-V Manager.
   ![Screenshot showing Hyper-V Manager desktop icon](./locate-hyper-v-manager.png)

-- In the Hyper-V Manager expand JS-Client and double click on the JS-Win-SQL-01 guest VM to login.
+- In the Hyper-V Manager expand JS-Client and double-click on the *JS-Win-SQL-01* guest VM to login.
   ![Screenshot showing SQL server guest VM in Hyper-V Manager](./locate-guest-sql-vm.png)

 - Click connect.
-Following are the credentials to login to nested SQL Server VM.
+Following are the credentials to log in to the nested SQL Server VM.

   ```text
   Username: Administrator